 So why might urban gardening occur in bad soil?
 Urban gardens are often located in areas that were formerly industrial or heavily trafficked roads.
-There may have been a gas station, factory or past chemical spill in your little Eden – with any number of chemicals left lingering in your garden plot.
+There may have been a gas station, factory, or past chemical spill in your little Eden – with any number of chemicals left lingering in your garden plot.
 A lack of knowledge about how the property was used in the past makes the potential for a contaminated garden more of a reality.

-Many older neighborhoods have century old homes that layered in lead-based paint, which leached into the surrounding soil.
+Many older neighborhoods have century old homes that are layered in lead-based paint, which leached into the surrounding soil.
 Older timber plot dividers that seemed like a good idea might be pressure treated with chemicals.
 These are just two examples of urban soil characteristics that may be lingering in your backyard.

 Minimizing and Managing Contaminated Soil in City Gardens

 So what can you do if you suspect you are urban gardening in bad or contaminated soil?
 Managing contaminated soil in city gardens means investigating the site history and testing the soil.